Infinite-type Schottky groups and group actions on infinite-type surfaces: Introduction

-A {\it Schottky system of loops} on $\Sigma$ is a collection ${\mathcal F}$ of pairwise disjoint essential simple loops on $\Sigma$, no two of them parallels, such that each connected component of $\Sigma \setminus {\mathcal F}$ is a finite planar surface (its boundary consists of a finite subcollection of ${\mathcal F}$ and two boundaries might or not be defined by the same loop).
-Examples of such system of loops are those provided by a pant decomposition.
-A Schottky system of loops ${\mathcal F}$ on $\Sigma$ determines a connected orientable $3$-manifold $M_{(\Sigma,{\mathcal F})}$, with boundary $\Sigma$.
-If $\Sigma$ is of finite type (respectively, of infinite type), this manifold is called a {\it handlebody} (respectively, an {\it infinite handlebody} \cite{BM}).
+A {\it Schottky system of loops} on $\Sigma$ is a collection ${\mathcal F}$ of pairwise disjoint essential simple loops on $\Sigma$, no two of them parallels, such that each connected component of $\Sigma \setminus {\mathcal F}$ is a finite planar surface (its boundary consists of a finite sub-collection of ${\mathcal F}$ and two boundaries might or not be defined by the same loop).
+Examples of such a system of loops are those provided by a pant decomposition.
+As every essential simple loop in $\Sigma$ is isotopic to a (unique) simple closed geodesic in the hyperbolic structure of $\Sigma$, then (up to a suitable isotopy) we may change each simple loop in ${\mathcal F}$ by its unique isotopic geodesic loop.
+As we are assuming that $F$ is of the first kind, the new collection (so obtained by geodesics) is also a Schottky system of loops in $\Sigma$.
+The Schottky system of loops ${\mathcal F}$ determines a connected orientable $3$-manifold $M_{(\Sigma,{\mathcal F})}$, with boundary $\Sigma$.
+If $\Sigma$ is closed (respectively, of infinite type), this manifold is called a {\it handlebody} (respectively, an {\it infinite handlebody} \cite{BM}).

-The surface $\Sigma$ admits Riemann surface structures.
-Let us fix one of these Riemann surface structures.
-Such an structure is provided by a torsion-free purely hyperbolic Fuchsian group $F < {\rm PSL}_{2}({\mathbb R})$ such that $\Sigma_{F}={\mathbb H}^{2}/F$ is homeomorphic to $\Sigma$.
-Let us consider a subgroup $G$ of the group ${\rm Aut}(\Sigma_{F})$ of conformal automorphisms of $\Sigma_{F}$.
-The hyperbolic metric of ${\mathbb H}^{2}$ induces a complete hyperbolic metric on $\Sigma_{F}$.
-The group $G$ turns out to be a group of isometries in such a metric.
-As every essential simple loop in $\Sigma$ is istopic to a (unique) simple closed geodesic, if ${\mathcal F}$ is a Schottky system of loops, then we may always assume that each of the loops in it are geodesics.